tmulligan98/ase-project-backend/README.md

 ## What's this?
-The backend for our group's Disaster Management System Front end is found [here:](https://github.com/cormac-doyle/disaster-assessment-application-frontend)
+The backend for our group's Disaster Management System Our front end is found [here](https://github.com/cormac-doyle/disaster-assessment-application-frontend) All of this is deployed very nicely on Heroku!

 ## Setup and Installation